Zhengqbbb/cz-git/docs/index.md

       text: CLI
       link: /cli/

-czFeatures:
+openAIFeature:
-  - title: OpenAI Support <i class="i-simple-icons:openai" />
+  title: OpenAI Support
   details: Let the AI generate your git commit message.
 To be a lazy man.
   link: /recipes/openai
   linkText: See Usage →
+czFeatures:
   - title: Highly Customizable
     details: Enjoy the customization process to make the tool more in line with your or team habits.
   - title: Engineering Support